Who are we?

 - process donations

-- take payment for services provided (direct debits, billing)
+- take payment for services provided, such as direct debits

 - provide information on fundraising events and appeals

-- provide information on services and products we provide
+- provide information on the services we provide

 - seek your views and comments on services we have provided